aoloe/photoTweaker/README.md

 ## For version 1.0 we have to do:

+- add a default size in the auto generated settings.
 - choose the right "company" (currently graphicslab.org, should it be ideale.ch?)
 - help / about menu entry
 - add screenshots and screencasts.